 Over-the-Counter (OTC) Medications are sold directly to consumers without the need for a prescription from a healthcare professional.

-The health care professionals at SafetyCall have over thirty years of experience responding to issues related to OTC medications.
+The health care professionals at SafetyCall have over 30 years of experience responding to issues related to over the counter medications.
 All adverse events are reported, documented and stored in SafetyNotes, our proprietary case management software application.
 Clients have access to their incident data 24/7 utilizing SafetySearch, a secured password protected web-based search engine.